tapia/backyardchirps/docs/admin-guide.md

 A station that has never finished the setup wizard is a different case: its recorder is stopped on purpose and the journal is empty.
 Open the site and it takes you back to the wizard.

+Species pages show no range map and no seasonality chart: the station has no region pack, or the one it has does not cover the coordinates. **Settings → Region pack** says which, and the section above covers what to do about it.
+Detections are unaffected either way, since BirdNET reads neither.

 The whole site is unreachable: